 By Zoe Baptie, Account Director, Bluestripe Communications

-Zoe is the resident adtech expert at NDA’s sister company Bluestripe Comms and our new monthly columnist rounding up the most important developments in the market each month.
+Zoe is the resident adtech expert at NDA’s sister company Bluestripe Communications and our monthly columnist rounding up the most important developments in the market each month.

 The coronavirus pandemic has caused ripplingly effects across the adtech ecosystem, with news publishers feeling the brunt of the situation.
 This month Newsworks, the industry representative for UK newspaper publishers, states news brands are set to lose £50m in ad revenue over the next three months, according to The Drum.
 This is due to keyword blocklists used by some advertisers as brands shy away from appearing alongside content linked to Covid-19.

 Raising awareness of the damaging impact this is having, Newsworks launched the initiative #BackdontBlock, asking advertisers to remove such blocklists from trusted UK news brands so journalism can continue to be funded.